minidocks/images/php/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/PHP-logo.svg/200px-PHP-logo.svg.png)

-PHP is a popular general-purpose scripting language that is especially suited to web development.
+[PHP](https://php.net/) is a popular general-purpose scripting language that is especially suited to web development.
 Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

-For the latest version of PHP is used https://github.com/codecasts/php-alpine repository.

 Configuration by environment variables
 --------------------------------------